 Go back to the cemetery.
 The frost is still there.
 The mother is still wearing the coat she does not remember putting on.
 The small box has reached the bottom of the small grave and the sound of the pulley rope going slack is the loudest thing in the world for a moment, and then it isn't.
 Look again.
 You were so focused on the casket you missed what is happening at the far side of the grass.

 There is a Man standing there.
 He has been there the whole time.
 He is holding a child, and the child is not crying.
 The child is not afraid.
 The child was on the pulley a minute ago and is in His arms now, and there was no interval between the two, no threshold to cross, no prayer to recite, no form to sign.
 The Man simply picked her up from the foot of the grave the way a father picks up his sleeping daughter from the back seat of a car — without negotiating with her, without asking her permission, without waiting for her to wake up and agree to the arrangement.
-He takes.
-It is the first and last verb of the rescue.
+She did nothing to cross from the rope to His arms.
+She was simply taken.

 And then He looks at the mother.
 And the mother feels something she cannot name but will never forget: the same arms are under her, too.
 She did not choose to be held any more than her daughter did.
 She has simply been held, the whole time, by a God whose grip does not depend on her consent and never has.
 The God who took her child took her first.
 The graveside is not the proof that sovereign grace is cruel.
 It is the one place in the world where you finally see that it has been the only grace there ever was.

 She whispers it again into the cold air.
 "She's with Jesus."
-This time it is not a hope.
-It is a description of what she has just seen with eyes she did not know she had.
-And somewhere behind her, on the far side of the grass, the Father is already carrying two daughters home.
+She is not bracing against the dark this time.
+She has seen who holds her daughter — and who holds her — and somewhere behind her, on the far side of the grass, the Father is already carrying both daughters home.

 He takes.
 That is the rescue.